-This section has reviewed the nature of conventional approaches to Identity Management.
-The efficacy of the Generic Theory of Authorization has been demonstrated, because it enables the muddiness of thinking in existing theory to be identified and explained, it avoids or resolves those confusions, and it guides designers away from inappropriate designs and towards more suitable approaches to the field.
+This section has identified weaknesses of conventional approaches to Identity Management (IdM) that are addresed by the IdEM framework presented in this paper.
+As a critical element within IdEM, the Generic Theory of Authorization (GTAz) enables the muddiness of thinking in existing theory to be identified and explained, avoids or resolves those confusions, and guides designers away from inappropriate designs and towards more suitable approaches to the field.

 The purpose of the research reported in this paper was to contribute to improved information systems (IS) practice and practice-oriented IS research in relation to the authorization process, within its broader context of identity management.
-The analysis has demonstrated that conventional theory embodies inadequate modelling of the relevant real-world phenomena, internal inconsistencies, unhelpful terms, and confused definitions.
-It has demonstrated that by extending a previously-published pragmatic metatheoretic model, those inadequacies and inconsistencies can be overcome.
+The analysis has demonstrated that conventional theory relating to Identity Management (IdM) embodies inadequate modelling of the relevant real-world phenomena, internal inconsistencies, unhelpful terms, and confused definitions.
+It has demonstrated that by extending a previously-published pragmatic metatheoretic model (PMM), those inadequacies and inconsistencies can be overcome.